 How much do you have to pay?

-Use our “What’s My Duty?” estimator to understand how much you might have to pay for commonly imported items.
+Use Customs “What’s My Duty?” estimator to understand how much you might have to pay for commonly imported items.

 Purchases over NZ$1000

-If you’re importing or exporting goods worth more than NZ$1000, you need a client code.
-You also need a supplier code if you’re importing.
+If you’re importing or exporting goods worth more than NZ$1000, you need a Customs Number.
+Complete NZCS 224-A Customs Number Application for an individual person (PDF 818 KB).